 Top tips

 - Apparently, it's a status symbol amongst the Kibbutz cooks to chop the veg into the 'finest, most even dice'.
-This salad really is at it's best when everything is finely chopped into small pieces, especially if you are going to use it inside a pita or wrap, or as a relish.
+This salad really is at its best when everything is very finely chopped into small pieces, especially if you are going to use it inside a pita or wrap, or as a relish.

 - Don't skimp on the parsley!